On the probability that two elements of a finite semigroup have the same right matrix: The results

 {\bf Proof}.
-Let $m$ be a fixed positive integer with $m\geq 2$.
-For every positive integer $k$, let $A^{(k)}$ denote a semigroup which is defined as in Construction~\ref{constr2} under that condition that ($T$ is an $m$-element right zero semigroup, and) the sets $A_x$ ($x\in T$) satisfy the following: $|A_{x_0}|=k+1$ for an element $x_0\in T$, and $|A_x|=1$ for every $x\in T\setminus \{ x_0\}$.
-As the $\theta$-classes of the semigroup $A^{(k)}$ are the sets $A_x$ ($x\in T$), it is clear that for every $k$.
-It is a matter of checking to see that which proves \openbox
+Let $k_0\geq 2$ be a fixed integer.
+For arbitrary positive integer $n$, let $A^{(n)}$ be a set containing $n+k_0$ elements.
+Let $\sigma$ be an equivalence relation on $A$ with the following conditions: moreover one of the $\sigma$-classes on $A$ contains $n+1$ elements and the other $\sigma$-classes on $A$ are singletons (that is, they contain one element).
+It is clear that It is a matter of checking to see that Hence